FuelLabs/intro-to-sway/README.md

 Next, add the [Sway extension](https://marketplace.visualstudio.com/items?itemName=FuelLabs.sway-vscode-plugin) to your VS Code.

-If you want to be able to run tests in Rust, install the [Rust toolchain](https://www.rust-lang.org/tools/install).
+If you want to be able to run tests in Rust, install the [Rust toolchain](https://www.rust-lang.org/tools/install) as well.

 ## Writing a Contract